1 February 2010

 We’re actually going to start with the audio encoding rather than the file format, because the encoding is actually the most important part.

-Here are the data formats supported by the iPhone and a description of each:
+Here are the data formats supported by the iPhone, and a description of each:

 • AAC: AAC stands for “Advanced Audio Coding”, and it was designed to be the successor of MP3.
-As you would guess, it compresses the original sound, resulting disk savings but lower quality.
+As you would guess, it compresses the original sound, resulting in disk savings but lower quality.
 However, the loss of quality is not always noticeable depending on what you set the bit rate to (more on this later).
 In practice, AAC usually does better compression than MP3, especially at bit rates below 128kbit/s (again more on this later).

 • HE-AAC: HE-AAC is a superset of AAC, where the HE stands for “high efficiency.”
 HE-AAC is optimized for low bit rate audio such as streaming audio.